 Kuala Lumpur has one of the best public transport systems in the region, with several lines of independent railway networks that include metro, monorail, light rail and suburban trains.
 Unlike the rest of the region there are no tuc-tucs, cyclos or motorbike taxis.
 Although it’s possible to walk around the city, most streets have a primary transport function, and are lacking content like cafes and restaurants, shops and services.
 Apart from that, there are no indications for pedestrians, so it’s easy to get lost between numerous traffic corridors.

 Kuala Lumpur is one of the newest among the regional capitals.
 In over 150 years it has grown to a wealthy metropolis.
 It is a prime destination that offers one of the best shopping opportunities and amongst the cheapest five star hotels in the world.
 The proximity of historical sites like Malacca City and George Town, and beautiful beaches are an additional reason to visit this interesting city.
-It’s a pity that the restoration of the beautiful old town still hasn’t become part of the municipality’s agenda, because this is what makes KL a unique city, apart from being home to one of the most beautiful skyscrapers in the world.
+There are also wonderful hiking trails around Kuala Lumpur.
+It’s a pity that the restoration of the city’s beautiful old town still hasn’t become part of the municipality’s agenda, because this is what makes KL a unique city, apart from being home to one of the most beautiful skyscrapers in the world.

 Kuala Lumpur Travel Guide